-- You will be admitted via the Theatre Assessment Unit (TAU). - Please leave all cash and valuables at home.
-If you need to bring valuables into hospital, these can be sent to General Office for safekeeping.
-General Office is open between 08.30 and 4.30 Monday to Friday.
+- You will be admitted via the Theatre Assessment Unit on the day of your operation. - Please leave all cash and valuables at home.
+If you need to bring valuables into hospital, these can be sent to General Office for safe keeping.
+General Office is open between 8.30am and 4.30pm, Monday to Friday.
 Therefore, if you are discharged outside these times we will not be able to return your property until General Office is open.
-The Trust does not accept responsibility for items not handed in for safekeeping. - You will be asked to remove jewellery band rings can be worn but they will be taped. - If you are on regular medication, you will be told to take this if necessary.

-- You will be asked to take a shower and put on a gown and disposable underwear. - A bracelet with your personal details will be attached to your wrist. - You will be asked to sign a consent form. - You may be prescribed some medication to take before your operation by the anaesthetist.
+- The Trust does not accept responsibility for items not handed in for safe keeping. - You will be asked to remove jewellery.
+Band rings can be worn but they will be taped. - If you are on regular medication, you will be told to take this if necessary. - A bracelet with your personal details will be attached to your wrist. - You will be asked to sign a consent form. - You may be prescribed some medication to take before your operation by the anaesthetist.
 A member of the nursing staff will give this to you. - A nurse and porters will take you to the operating theatre. - Your dentures, glasses or hearing aid can stay with you on your journey to the operating theatre. - When you arrive in the waiting area, a theatre nurse will check your details with you.
-You will then be asked to put on a disposable hat. - The ward nurse will then leave you and you will then be taken to the anaesthetic room.
+You will then be asked to put on a disposable hat. - The nursing staff will put drops into your eye to dilate (enlarge) your pupil. - The ward nurse will then leave you and you will then be taken to the anaesthetic room.